How to stay sane as a non-muggle during the holiday season

 1. A lot of people’s goals for the holidays is to just get through it or do it with minimal drama.
 My goal is to be my most comfortable self and BE my most comfortable self while enjoying my loved ones.

 For example, I wear whatever I want to my holiday celebrations.
-If a family member thinks yoga pants or leggings are inappropriate for family dinner but you know you’re uncomfy wearing tight jeans or basic shit, don’t.
+If a family member thinks yoga pants or leggings are inappropriate for family dinner but you know you’re uncomfy wearing dress pants or fancy dress, don’t.
 Wear your comfy leggings.
 Got a fav pair of those wide legged hippie yoga pants that you love?
 Then wear them!
-Want to wear your fav sweatshirt while everyone else wears a button up dress shirt?
-Then do it.
-If this doesn’t apply to you and you simply love to dress up, then great!
+If you WANT to dress up and show off your holiday spirit then I fully support you.

-Maybe it’s something like I pray differently now and I’ve never felt closer to XYZ or maybe it’s something like My beliefs have changed and I’m more comfortable sitting in silence or maybe just simply That’s a conversation for another time and you can leave it at that.
-Please don’t let others pressure you into celebrating, giving thanks, or connecting with your beliefs in a way that doesn’t resonate with you anymore.
+Maybe it’s something like I do things differently now but please do your own thing.
+Or maybe it’s something like My beliefs have changed and I’m more comfortable sitting in silence or maybe just simply That’s a conversation for another time and you can leave it at that.
+Please don’t let others pressure you into practicing beliefs that don’t fit and resonate with who you are now.

-If you are dreading the conversations with muggle family members that come up about the direction you are going in life and you know they have their opinions about it, it’d be wise to prepare an answer to use in place to set a boundary.
+If you are dreading the conversations with family members that come up about the direction you are going in life and you know they have their opinions about it, it’d be wise to prepare an answer to use in place to set a boundary.
 If Auntie Carrot asks you what you are up to and you think telling her you’ve been learning tantric meditation to access your inner Shakti would be too much.. have a response ready.
 If Uncle Meatloaf makes a backhanded comment about the new spiritual endeavor you are doing that he doesn’t believe in.
-It's great to have something firm yet kind and maybe a bit vague to have in your back pocket to deflect these convos.
+It's great to have something prepared.
 Or simply just ignore and walk away to talk to someone else.
 That works too!

 6. Create a new holiday tradition with yourself or another loved one.
-Maybe instead of going to church with family during the holidays because it doesn’t feel right this year, you choose to do your own activity or ritual to celebrate the holidays at home or somewhere else.
+Maybe instead doing a not very liked event with family during the holidays you do something else you DO enjoy.
+Or instead of getting wasted playing drinking games this year cause last year’s hangover sucked, you choose another thing.
 Maybe you offer to take a family winter hike instead or you agree to drive to check out the neighborhood's holiday lights.

-7. Listen to uplifting music or a podcast on the way to the events that may stress you out.
+7. Listen to uplifting music or a podcast to relax on the way to events that may stress you out.
 It’s a great way to get your vibe up and feeling clear headed and fresh with confidence!

 8. Take your own car or plan your own transport instead of agreeing to carpool with people that you know will be stressed and late getting out the door.
-Being late in general can be super stressful and is not a good way to start your event.
 Plan your travels ahead to maximize relaxation and minimize stress.

 9. Prepare your pets for any chaos that may ensue.
 Most of the time in the craziness we don’t prepare or explain to our pets what they should expect or what will happen.